 If you attempt to add a record by relative block address, the system converts the address to a relative track address.
 That track is searched and the new record written in place of the first dummy record on the track.
 If there is no dummy record on the track, you are informed that the write operation did not take place.
 If you request the extended search option, the new record will be written in place of the first dummy record found within the search limits you specify.
 If none is found, you are notified that the write operation could not take place.
-In the same way, a reference by relative track address causes the record to be written in place of the first dummy record on that track or the first within the search limits, if requested.
+In the same way, a reference by relative track address causes the record to be written in place of the first dummy record found on that track or the first within the search limits, if requested.
+If extended search is used, the search begins with the first record on the track.
+Without extended search, the search may start at any record on the track.
+Therefore, records which were added to a track are not necessarily located on that track in the same sequence in which they were written.

 Format-F Without Keys: Here too, adding a record is really updating a dummy record already in the data set.
 The main difference is that dummy records cannot be written automatically when the data set is created.
 You will have to use your own method for flagging dummy records.
-The update form of the WRITE macro instruction
+The update form of the WRITE macro instruction (MACRF=W) must be used rather than the add form (MACRF=WA).